Updated July 1, 2023

-Below are the most important Differences Between Java vs Python
+Below are the top 9 comparisons between Java vs Python:

-- Java has JDBC (Java DataBase Connectivity) which is widely used connectivity with different databases like SQL, SQOOP, etc. and JDBC is very popular also but Python’s database access layers are weaker than Java’s JDBC.
-This is why it rarely used in enterprises.
+- Java has JDBC (Java DataBase Connectivity), widely used to connect databases like SQL and SQOOP.
+Python’s database access layers are weaker than Java, making Java a more common choice for enterprises.

-- Java enjoys more undeviating refactoring support than python thanks to its static type system and universality of IDE’s in development.
-Python has always had an existence in the talent space and has a popularity for many reasons including Data Science and DevOps movement.
+- Compared to Python, Java has stronger refactoring support due to its static type system and the universality of Integrated Development Environments (IDEs) in development.
+However, Python has its own popularity in the talent space for Data Science and DevOps movement.

-- Java architecture: -JVM (Java Virtual Machine) is an engine that gives a runtime environment to operate the Java Code.
-It turns Java bytecode into machine language.
-JVM is a chunk of JRE (Java Run Environment).
+- Java architecture: Java Virtual Machine (JVM) is an engine that provides a runtime environment for operating the Java code.
+The JVM translates Java bytecode into machine language and is a part of the Java Run Environment (JRE).

-- Python Interpreter translates your source code into machine-independent bytecode (.pyc).
+- Python Interpreter translates the source code into machine-independent bytecode (.pyc).

 - Stores .pyc file __PyCache__ folder.

 - When one runs the same program (without changes), it will use it without translating again.

 - Byte Code (.pyc) will be shipped to PVM.
 It executes the code.

 Java vs Python: Comparison Table

 Below are 9 points of comparison between Java vs Python:

 |Basis for Comparison

 |If one misses the semicolon at the end of the statement, it throws an error.